What is dysmenorrhea?

 Why and how endometriosis causes dysmenorrhea

-In women with endometriosis, the levels of prostaglandins are even higher in the menstrual blood than that of women without the disease .
+In women with endometriosis, the levels of prostaglandins are even higher in menstrual blood than women without the disease .
 This could explain why women with endometriosis experience periods with extreme pain.
-Also, research has shown that the frequency, magnitude, and basal pressure tone of uterine contractions are higher in women with endometriosis compared to those without the disease .
+Research has also shown that the frequency, magnitude, and basal pressure tone of uterine contractions are higher in women with endometriosis compared to those without the disease .
 As a result, the severe period pain experienced by women with endometriosis could also be the result of abnormal contractions of the uterus.

 Symptoms of dysmenorrhea may include aching pelvic pain, abdominal pressure, and pain in the hips, lower back, and inner thighs .